Anthon St. Maarten

 Did you know that we sometimes dream the future?
 Ever had that nagging feeling that you have seen, or experienced, an event or situation before?
 I experience this phenomenon on a regular basis, and I also use the content of these lucid dreams with great success in my work.

 Psychic dreams differ from our usual psychological dreams.
-Our normal dreams are simply an opportunity for our subconscious mind to process the events of the day, or an attempt to resolve issues or concerns we currently face in our lives.
-Normal dreams are about the past and present, while psychic dreams focus on elements of the future.
+Normal dreams are simply an opportunity for our subconscious mind to process the events of the day, or an attempt to resolve issues or concerns we currently face in our lives.
+Normal dreams are about the past and present, while psychic dreams focus on the future.

 More recently, I had a strange dream about a man speaking under a red flag.
 His voice gradually faded out.
 The more he tried to speak, the less one could hear him.
 I had no idea what it meant at the time.
 The only sense I could make of it was that it was something symbolic about Hitler or Nazi Germany?
 I should have connected the dots, based on what was revealed later.

 Soon after I was busy reading for a client (she is a journalist), when I suddenly decided to end the consultation.
 I told her to switch on her mobile phone.
 I sensed that she was about to receive an urgent phone call and advised her to return to her office.
 Her phone started ringing as she got into her car.
 Later, she told me that a prominent right-wing political figure in our country had been brutally murdered in his home.
 The well-known emblem of his organization is a black and white symbol on a red flag.